A Step-by-Step Guide to Hosting a Successful School Supply Drive

 Start your school supply drive today

 If you need extra financial support to help pay for school supplies, know that help is out there.
-Before you organize your school supply drive and create your fundraiser, check out our crowdfunding tips on how to build a fundraising team, how to write your fundraiser story, and how to ask for donations.
-Looking for more inspiration?
+Before you organize your school supply drive and create your fundraiser, check out our crowdfunding tips on how to build a fundraising team and how to write your fundraiser story.
 Take a look at our school fundraising ideas, high school band fundraising ideas, and fundraising ideas for small groups.
 With these tips and ideas, you’ll be on your way to reaching your fundraising goals.
-Get started today.
+We are on hand to answer all your crowdfunding questions so why not get started today.
+If you aren’t ready to start a fundraiser yourself, you can still support other teachers by donating to their food drive.